FMJansen/fmjansen.com/_projects/understanding-banking-users.md

 ## Helping users transition to the Rabobank app {#case}

 Many [Rabobank](https://www.rabobank.nl/particulieren/) users have already started using the app to do their banking, instead of using the web version or even paper.
 However, there is a group who still uses online banking in the browser, but hasn’t adopted the app yet.
 So, the bank asked us to discover why this is and how they can support this customer group in the transition or with different solutions.

 To cover a broad range of users, Rabobank selected users with differing levels of literacy and various degrees of visual impairment.
-With [contextmapping](https://www.notion.so/fmjansen/Understanding-online-banking-users-587a804405ab43e5be210bb215b57edf#622516f28c8247b59b3ee0ac92705cab) we tried to answer the question: how can Rabobank support customers who aren’t making use of the mobile banking app, while their services tend to focus on digital technology?
+With [contextmapping](http://contextmapping.com/), a design research method around sensitising and interviewing users, we tried to answer the question: how can Rabobank support customers who aren’t making use of the mobile banking app, while their services tend to focus on digital technology?

 <div class="project__picture-group">